A throne is ultimately a symbol of wealth and power, like anything else used by royalty.

 See Cool Chair for non-royal versions of this trope.
 Though understandably there's still some overlap.

-- In the D&D/Harry Potter fanfic "Harry Potter And The Natural 20", the D&D wizard Milo looked into the Mirror of Erised and saw himself with power to dwarf the gods, on a throne composed of epic artifacts.
+- In the D&D/Harry Potter fanfic Harry Potter and the Natural 20, the D&D wizard Milo looked into the Mirror of Erised and saw himself with power to dwarf the gods, on a throne composed of epic artifacts.

 - In Heralds of Valdemar, the throne of the Eastern Empire was made from the personal weapons of many, many, lesser rulers conquered by the Empire.

 - The trope image is the Iron Throne in A Song of Ice and Fire.
 It's an unassuming name for a towering monstrosity made out of hundreds of unsheathed swords, the former property of defeated lords and knights, forged into a chair with the aid of dragonfire.
 It's uncomfortable, and because the swords were not necessarily blunted first, it's dangerous to sit on —which is entirely the point.
 Its creator, Aegon the Conqueror, believed a king should never sit easy on his throne and designed it as a constant reminder of that.
 The lesson was missed, however; both the last Targaryens and the usurper Robert Baratheon (especially the latter guy) managed to cosy themselves on that thing and forget all troubles.
 Which led to a pair of bloody civil wars and several regime changes in Westeros.